 I would also advise checking Callaham's bridge compatibility page.

 2. Factory '62 Reissue Tremolo Bridge (6-screw vintage-style)

 This is straight off the Fender '62 Stratocaster.
 Great for vintage tremolo fans.
 (View Larger Image)

 The Fender '62 Stratocaster was a four-figure purchase, no matter how you sliced it.

 This bridge is essentially a factory replica of the one that shipped with that guitar, which was solid steel and a fantastic aspect of that instrument.
-You'll need to measure for a 2-3/16" mounting space, which isn't usually problem for the mid-range Fender models or even Squier models.
+You'll need to measure for a 2-3/16" mounting space, which isn't usually a problem for the mid-range Fender models or even Squier Strats.

 Note that some manufacturers, like Callaham, refer to the dimensions as 2-7/32", the difference of which is negligible.

 One feature I really like is that the trem bar drops into the block at an angle, instead of straight down.

 The block also feels solid and heavy, unlike some of the Kmise and Wilkinson bridges, which I wouldn't recommend.